Semi-global Kuranishi charts and the definition of contact homology: Introduction

-The construction of the direct limit dga $\mathfrak{A}(\mathcal{D})$ and the proofs of Theorems~\ref{thm: invariance} and \ref{thm: cobordisms} use a particularly simple version of the Kuranishi multivalued perturbation theory of \cite{FO,FO3}, which we call {\em semi-global Kuranishi structures}.
-The abstract perturbations that we use are supported near the ends of finite energy $J$-holomorphic curves and are described using the asymptotic eigenfunctions of the asymptotic operators.
-For example, if a moduli space
+The construction of the direct limit dga $\mathfrak{A}(\mathcal{D})$ and the proofs of Theorems~\ref{thm: invariance} and \ref{thm: cobordisms} use a particularly simple version of the Kuranishi multivalued perturbation theory of \cite{FO,FO3} that we call {\em semi-global Kuranishi structures}.
+The perturbations that we use are supported near the ends of finite energy $J$-holomorphic curves and are described using the asymptotic eigenfunctions of the asymptotic operators.
+Let $\widehat{W}$ be a completed Liouville cobordism, \nom[What]{$W, \widehat{W}$}{Compact Liouville cobordism $W$ and its completion}